sciris/sciris/STYLE_GUIDE.rst

 Sciris is intended to make life easier, and the code should reflect that.
 Assume that the average Sciris user dislikes coding and wants something that *just works*.
 Specifically:

 - Commands should be short, simple, and obvious.
+If you can't think of a name that isn't *all* of those things, that suggests the command might not have broad enough use to fit in Sciris.
+(But there are exceptions, of course.)
 - Be as flexible as possible with user inputs.
 If a user could only mean one thing, do that.
 If the user provides ``[0, 7, 14]`` but the function needs an array instead of a list, convert the list to an array automatically (``sc.toarray()`` exists for exactly this reason).
 - If there's a "sensible" default value for something, use it.
 Explicit is better than implicit, but implicit is better than wearyingly nitpicky.
 - Err on the side of more comments, including line comments.
 Logic that is clear to you now might not be clear to anyone else (or yourself 3 months from now).